ThaiHaiDev/Faculty_Topic_Management_Server/README.md

 -	Student:
     + Each student can choose 1 instructor, students can only be in a group with 3 members, students who already have a group mean that they have already registered the topic, they cannot register the topic themselves.
     + When registering, students fill in the information of group members.
+    + Students can manipulate to register the topic name.
+Students have the right to delete the registered topic name.

 Updating...